ingonyama-zk/icicle/docs/docs/icicle/primitives/hash.md

 ### Poseidon2

 [Poseidon2](https://eprint.iacr.org/2023/323.pdf) is a cryptographic hash function designed specifically for field elements.
-It is a Faster Version of the Poseidon
-Hash Function (https://eprint.iacr.org/2019/458).
-The rest of description could be taken from Poseidon hash description above.
+It is an improved version of the original [Poseidon](https://eprint.iacr.org/2019/458) hash, offering better performance on modern hardware.
+Poseidon2 is optimized for use with elliptic curve cryptography and finite fields, making it ideal for decentralized systems like blockchain.
+Its main advantage is balancing strong security with efficient computation, which is crucial for applications that require fast, reliable hashing.

+The optional `domain_tag` pointer parameter enables domain separation, allowing isolation of hash outputs across different contexts or applications.

 ## Using Hash API